Maikel Garcia Player Props: Royals vs. Orioles

 Maikel Garcia At The Plate

-- Garcia is batting .253 with eight doubles, a home run and 10 walks.
+- Garcia has eight doubles, a home run and 10 walks while batting .252.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.